Kai Po Che!: Release

 Kai Po Che! release date was confirmed as 22 February 2013.
 The film was released on 1000 screens in India.
 Kai Po Che! received 'U' certificate from the Censor Board prior to its release without any cuts, and released on 22 February 2013.

 Marketing

 The first trailer of this movie was released on YouTube on 20 December 2012, and was premiered along with Dabangg 2.
 The 3 Mistakes of My Life book cover was relaunched with the poster of Kai Po Che!

 The director had a four-city promotional strategy.
 There were plans of bonding with friends in four cities and hanging out with them.
 Sushant Singh Rajput was to host a private screening of Kai Po Che! in his hometown of Patna for his childhood friends.
 On 18 February 2013, a star-studded premiere was organised in Cinemax, Versova, Mumbai.

-Actors like Aamir Khan, Hrithik Roshan, Huma Qureshi, Arshad Warsi and film-maker Shekhar Kapur praised the film and acting performance.
+Actors like Aamir Khan, Hrithik Roshan, Huma Qureshi, Arshad Warsi and film-maker Shekhar Kapur praised the film and acting performances.